-The CVSA’s statement was affirmed by an FMCSA Spokesperson Duane DeBruyne who said that those found without an FMCSA-compliant electronic logging device or AOBRD solution after December 18 “will be cited, and a driver could be fined, but they won’t be put out of service.”
+The CVSA’s statement was affirmed by an FMCSA Spokesperson Duane DeBruyne who said that those found without an FMCSA-registered electronic logging device or AOBRD solution after December 18 “will be cited, and a driver could be fined, but they won’t be put out of service.”

 “Companies that continually violation the rule could be subject to federal investigation as well,” DeBruyne added.

 Other officials at the event also said that inspectors will exercise some amount of discretion in issuing citations as the ELD mandate takes effect.

 ELD Violations Won’t Have an Effect on the Safety Measurement System

 However, Dierberger also mentioned that the citation would not affect the Safety Measurement System (SMS) ranking.

 Note: For an AOBRD to be compliant or grandfathered, the device needs to be used before the ELD rule’s implementation date.
 By December 16, 2019, only ELDs that meet the FMCSA’s requirements set under 49 C.F.R.
 395.15 will be deemed compliant.

 The FMCSA Deputy Administrator Cathy Gautreaux, who attended the public meeting, talked about the continuous objections to the ELD mandate and the desire of small-fleet owners for an extension of the deadline.